35 Best Abandoned Cart Email Examples: Increase Sales Today

 AllBeauty.com

-Personalization can work on a lot of levels, as I’ve shared in other blog posts.
-In this abandoned cart email example from AllBeauty.com, the customer’s name doesn’t appear.
-There’s no specific allusion to the individual receiving the email, yet it still feels personal.
+Personalization can work on a lot of levels, as we’ve shared in other blog posts.
+In this abandoned cart email example from AllBeauty.com, there’s no specific allusion to the individual receiving the email, yet it still feels personal.

 For one thing, the words “for you” imply intimacy.
 It’s something done just for you.
 Second, the company makes “Your Basket” the same color as the “Checkout Now” CTA.
 Awesome emphasis on “you.”